juliafmorgado/julia/content/english/posts/2024-02-05_how-to-pass-kcna.md

 - Keep in mind that you need to have your webcam and audio on throughout the exam.
 As this can drain your battery, remember to have your laptop charger handy.

 ---
-Follow me on Twitter (where I share my tech journey) daily, connect with me on LinkedIn, check out my IG, and make sure to subscribe to my Youtube channel for more amazing content!!
+Follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey) daily, connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [YouTube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!